At Charterhouse (Accountants) Limited (“Charterhouse” & "we") are committed to protecting and respecting your privacy.

 Providing us with your personal data

-Much of our data is required for lawful purposes but where our data collection is optional or permission based you are under no statutory nor contractual requirement or obligation to provide us with your personal data.
+Where our data collection is optional or permission based (for example in respect of some of our marketing) you are under no statutory nor contractual requirement or obligation to provide us with your personal data.

 Your rights and your personal data